Primary

 The Primary Programme

-EtonHouse Broadrick is an accredited ‘IB World School’ for the International Baccalaureate ‘Primary Years Programme’ (IBPYP).
+EtonHouse Broadrick has been an accredited ‘IB World School’ since 2007 for the International Baccalaureate ‘Primary Years Programme’ (IBPYP).
 This programme, designed for students between the ages of 3 to 11 years, is an integrated, transdisciplinary curriculum that focuses on the development of the whole child, encompassing social, physical, emotional and cultural needs in addition to academic welfare.

-By adopting an inquiry-based approach, your child will develop an understanding of important concepts, acquire essential skills and knowledge, develop particular attitudes, and learn to take socially responsible action.
+Through the inquiry-based approach, students develop an understanding of key concepts, acquire essential skills and knowledge, develop attributes of the IB Learner Profile, learn to take socially responsible action and become independent learners.

 A safe and nurturing environment

-Designed to engage our young learners and spark their natural sense of curiosity, our EtonHouse Broadrick Primary curriculum encourages our students to inquire, explore, learn and laugh in a safe and happy environment.
+Designed to engage our young learners and spark their natural sense of curiosity, our EtonHouse Primary School Curriculum encourages our students to inquire, explore, learn and laugh in a safe and happy environment.

 Exploring through six units of inquiry

-Over the year, children engage in six units of inquiry that cover the disciplines of English, Maths, Science, Social Studies, Arts, Personal, Social and Physical Education in an authentic and relevant context for our young learners.
-These are considered essential, globally significant, and common to all human experience.
-They contribute to the common ground that unifies the curriculums of all PYP schools worldwide and create a transdisciplinary framework within subject areas.
+Over the year, children engage in up to six units of inquiry that are considered essential, globally significant, and common to all human experience.
+They contribute to the common ground that unifies the curriculums of all PYP schools worldwide and create a transdisciplinary framework that covers the disciplines of English, Mathematics, Science, Social Studies, the Arts, Personal, Social and Physical Education in an authentic and relevant context for our young learners.

 1. Who We Are